 Technology advances, though, and life changes inexorably as a result.
 Progress can be slowed by those whose employment depends on smoking - but it cannot be stopped.
 There are massive public health gains here for the taking; our job is to help sweep aside those who are deliberately slowing progress.

 If someone argues against THR then you can be assured that their employment depends, ultimately, upon smoking.
 Otherwise, no one would be arguing against something that will destroy smoking and obviously save millions of lives when nothing else can do so.

 Although smoking prevalence fell dramatically during the final decades of the 20th century, it slowed, and all progress stopped around 2008.
 There has been no progress at all in recent years.
 In many countries such as the UK, smoking prevalence has remained static at around 20% of the adult population for many years.

 "The rate of smoking in Great Britain has remained largely unchanged over the last five years."

 - ONS, UK official statistics, 2014 (referring to the period 2008-2013) - see References page, Smoking.

 Despite the huge sums spent on reducing smoking in the UK, the number of smokers increased between 2008 and 2013.
-A rough calculation - since such statistics are very well hidden indeed - is that, at the start of 2013, there were approximately half a million more UK smokers than five years before (because smoking prevalence stayed the same and population size increased significantly).
+A rough calculation - since such statistics are very well hidden indeed - is that, at the start of 2013, there were approximately half a million more UK smokers than five years before (because smoking prevalence stayed the same at around 20% and population size increased significantly).

 Just as technology has radically changed many aspects of our lives, it has now changed tobacco use, and this advance cannot be stopped.
 It can be slowed, perhaps considerably, by regulations designed to protect existing industries and government revenues; our focus is to assist the removal of such artificial impediments designed to slow the process of change and that are so massively detrimental to public health.
 The ultimate outcome is immutable but the timescale could be considerably prolonged by delaying tactics.